ninabarzh/broomstick/content/posts/II-Corporate-hijacking-of-democracy-and-policy.md

 ## What next?

 The good news?
 This isn’t inevitable.
 The structure may be rigged, but it’s not unchangeable.
 Public awareness is growing.
-Grass-roots movements are pushing back—from campaign finance reform to demands for corporate transparency and fair taxation.
-Some parliaments (especially in the Nordics) remain relatively robust.
+Grassroots movements are pushing back—from campaign finance reform to demands for corporate transparency and fair taxation.
+Some parliaments (especially in the Nordics) remain relatively resilient.
 And citizens still have the power to demand more than theatre.

 But it starts with honesty.
 The current system doesn’t just have corporate influence—it runs on it.
 Until we confront that fact, the lobbyists will keep writing the lines, and the rest of us will keep clapping on cue.